 - Stage in their client journey

 - Revenue potential

-You can add points to the ones that have positive scores p and subtract the ones that have negative scores.
-The more important a factor is, the more points you should assign to it.
-For example, their physical location may not be a significant factor when you’re selling SaaS, but their industry is.
+You can add points to the ones with positive scores p and subtract those with negative scores.
+The more important a factor is, the more points you should assign.
+For example, their physical location may not be a significant factor when dealing with SaaS sales, but their industry is.

 Step 3: Nurture Your Leads

-If they’re ready to be given a sales pitch, you can pass them directly to sales.
+You can pass them directly to sales if they’re ready to be given a sales pitch.
 If they aren’t ready, assign them to a lead nurturing campaign that will foster their interest.

 Identify where they are in their sales process, and nurture them appropriately.
 For example, if they’re still in the awareness phase, nurture them by offering more information on the value and importance of your solution.
 If they’re in the sales process, you can notify them about your promotional offers and the solutions you offer that are best for them.